menandmice/micetro_docs/guides/user-manual/ipam.rst

   :width: 50%
   :align: center

-In the Object Section, click on IP Address Ranges.
+In the Object Section, click on :guilabel:`IP Address Ranges`.
 This shows the name of each IP range that has been created (and the address range it represents) and accessible to the current user.

 As indicated by the icons there are two types of ranges listed: